CloudBoost/developers/en/security/acl.md

 #####In this section

 In this section you'll learn what ACL's are and how to add security and access control to your data.
-Finally, you will also learn about how to give access to a particular user or a role to any CloudObject with ACL's.
+Finally, you will also learn about how to give access to a particular user or a role to any [CloudObject](https://docs.cloudboost.io/#CloudObject) with ACL's.

 #Before we begin

-ACL's are basically Access Control Lists and they're used to give read or write privelages to Users and Roles.
+ACL's are basically Access Control Lists and they're used to give read or write privileges to Users and Roles.
 Please read what [users](?lang=en&category=security&subcategory=users) and [roles](?lang=en&category=security&subcategory=roles) are before you continue reading this section.

-ACL's are basically a column on every CloudObject, CloudUser and CloudRole and they basically define the security of that particular object. **By default CloudObject are publically readable and writeable.** and you can change this to give read and write privelages to any user or any role.
+ACL's are basically a column on every CloudObject, CloudUser and CloudRole and they basically define the security of that particular object. **By default CloudObject are publically readable and writeable.** and you can change this to give read and write privileges to any user or any role.

 #User Permissions

 ###Read Access

-To have a user read access on a CloudObject, You can :
+To have a user read access on a CloudObject, you can:

 ==JavaScript==
 <span class="js-lines" data-query="read">